eclipse-packaging/packages/RELEASING.md

     To resolve, request assistance in [Bug 573875](https://bugs.eclipse.org/bugs/show_bug.cgi?id=573875) like what was done in Comment 11 of that bug.
     TODO: it may be possible to work around this error by always using a different random ID when doing the notarization.
 - [ ] Sanity check the build for the following:
+  - [ ] Use the `External Tools` toolbar button drop-down menu to launch the `Prepare Staging Sanity Check` launch configuration.
+        This will automatically download the packages specified in the launch configuration to subfolders in `/org.eclipse.epp.packages/sanity-check` to make the follow steps easier.
   - [ ] Download a package from the build's [staging output](https://download.eclipse.org/technology/epp/staging/).
   - [ ] Make sure filenames contain expected build name and milestone, e.g., `2026-03-M3`.
   - [ ] Splash screen says the expected release name with no milestone, e.g., `2026-03`.